anrs/loans/readme.txt

 Project
 Loans is a solution for parse Loans.csv file.
-It calculate loans' total amount and count group by network, product and month.
+It calculates loans' total amount and count group by network, product and month.

 Usage
 python loans.py src [, dest]